 Additionally, she is widely considered one of the nation's leading practitioners in equine law.
 She has handled matters for a national clientele involving contract disputes, fraud, association liability, partnership disputes, and personal injury liability.
 She has also helped draft and advocate for legislation impacting the industry.
-Her peers selected her to become a Fellow of the American College of Equine Attorneys, one of about 20 lawyers in the country to achieve this distinction.
-She also served as an officer of the organization.

 She has achieved numerous courtroom victories and successfully tried cases before juries in four states.
-Clients have selected her to serve as pro hac vice (specially admitted out-of-state) counsel in state and federal courts in Florida, Missouri, Ohio, South Carolina, Tennessee, Georgia, Illinois, Arizona, Connecticut, Kentucky and Pennsylvania.
+Clients have retained her to serve as pro hac vice (specially admitted out-of-state) counsel in state and federal courts in Florida, Missouri, Ohio, South Carolina, Tennessee, Georgia, Illinois, Arizona, Connecticut, Kentucky and Pennsylvania.